abhijitmahalle/visual-odometry/README.md

-# Visual Odemetry using Monocular Camera
+# Visual Odometry using Monocular Camera

 The objective of this project is to utilize visual odometry on a sequence of video frames captured by a monocular camera to estimate the trajectory of a vehicle.
 The KITTI dataset is employed for this purpose, which comprises two monocular videos, an intrinsic camera matrix (K), and the vehicle's ground